-I just read a blog post describing the expansion of vacuum subsystems in the semiconductor industry.
+I just read a SEMI blog post describing the expansion of vacuum subsystems in the semiconductor industry.
 To me, this makes sense.
 As features continue to shrink and devices become more complex, the technology needed to control the process conditions becomes more and more important.
 Vacuum subsystems for semiconductor equipment can be a complex system comprising of roughing pumps, high vacuum pumps, plumbing, chambers, valves and metrology.

 When I started in this business, wafers were silicon wafers four inches in diameter were the norm and six inch wafers were pretty whiz-bang.
 I watched as the semiconductor industry transitioned from 200mm to 300mm.
 As the wafers became bigger, the device features were shrinking in accordance with Moore’s Law.

 Source: Vacuum Subsystems: Largest and Fastest Growing Market by By Hanning Shi and John West, VLSI Research.